yhb852948970/UAV-phase1/README.md

-# UAV-phase1
+# Obstacle Detection for UAV naviageion

-ROS stack for the NTU-ST UAV autonomous navigation project.
+ROS packages for the NTU-ST UAV autonomous navigation project.
 Phase 1 deliverable.

 In this ROS stack, there are three modules, i.e. ueye, stereo_disparity, depth_to_line_extraction.